fblascogarma/google_ads_frontend/README.md

 That file contains information to link your app with your GCP project.
 Very important are the client id and client secret that tells Google which app project you are using.

-You can use a YAML file to load your credentials, or you can use a dictionary to use it.
-First, I use a YAML file to test the API, but when I started building for the app, I used a dictionary.
+You can use a YAML file to load your credentials, or you can use a dictionary to use it like I did.
 I recommend you store the values of client secret, client id, developer token, and login customer id in environment variables like I did.

 Also, enable the APIs you are going to use.
 To enable APIs for the project, you need to go to APIs & Services > Dashboard, in your GCP project and click on ‘ENABLE APIS AND SERVICES’.
 Use the search bar to enable the Google Ads API.